Skip to content

 9.2.

-Supplier will notify Customer without undue delay if it becomes aware of any Customer Personal Data Breach.
+Supplier will notify Customer without undue delay and, in any event, within 48 hours of Supplier or any Sub-Processor becoming aware of or suspecting (with a reasonable degree of certainty) a Customer Personal Data Breach.

 9.3.